reedacartwright/rbedrock/cran-comments.md

 There were NOTEs.

- - Days since last update: 4
+ - Days since last update: 5
   * This submission is a patch to correct issues identified by post-submission CRAN checks, including UBSAN and Valgrind checks.
+  * This patch also enables binary MacOS packages from CRAN.
   * This patch also improves Solaris support, and g++ is now marked as a Solaris requirement.

  - "GNU make is a SystemRequirements."